-Pittsburgh Child Custody Lawyer
+Pittsburgh Child Custody Lawyers

-Child custody cases often involve issues of domestic violence, child abuse, substance abuse, and mental-health problems.
+High-conflict child custody cases often involve issues of domestic violence, child abuse, substance abuse, and mental-health problems.
 We are skilled at handling these issues and clearly explain to our clients their potential legal consequences on child custody matters.

 Spivak Law Firm offers strong, compassionate representation in child custody matters.
 To schedule an appointment with an Allegheny County child custody attorney, call us at (412) 344-4900 or toll free at (800) 545-9390.

 Parental Alienation In Allegheny County

 At Spivak Law Firm, we have extensive experience handling complex, high-conflict child custody cases that involve: